-Alcoholic beverages may be consumed at the park; however, open containers are not allowed in moving vehicles.
+Alcoholic beverages may be consumed at the park; however, open container(s) within a motor vehicle are prohibited in the park.
 Be safe.
 If you drink, don't drive.
 Visitors found to be driving under the influence are prosecuted to the fullest extent of the law.

 Possession or use of metal detectors is prohibited in the park, in order to preserve cultural resources that are protected by the National Park Service.
 If you come upon a cultural artifact, please note the location of the object and notify a park ranger.

 Pets must be on a leash and under physical restraint at all times.
 Leashed pets are permitted in all areas of the park except on the deck outside of the visitor center and on the beach immediately in front of the visitor center.
 These areas have large crowds and activities that are not conducive to pets.
 Owners must clean up after their pets.